(PHS - click to enlarge)

 Old Payette photos

 Many of these are from postcards I picked up at the Payette County Historical Society museum (their website was on the now defunct Geocities), which is located at the corner of N 9th St. and 1st Ave.
 South, across from Central Park.
-The museum occupies the building that was the First Methodist Church when I was growing up.
+The museum occupies the building that was the First Methodist Church (my parents' church) when I was growing up.
 It contains many artifacts of my heritage that bring back memories of my childhood.
+Many of the things pictured here no longer exist.

 the old Town Hall